Vikings and 'Wobby' of KFAN fame part ways; both sides mum

 Reached by telephone Tuesday, the 36-year-old Wobschall said, “I’m not going to say anything about that now.”

+Jeff Anderson, Vikings vice president of communications, confirmed Wobschall’s exit in a statement.

+“Mike Wobschall is no longer an employee of the Minnesota Vikings.
+We wish him the best in his future endeavors,” Anderson said.

-He also declined to say whether his relationship has changed with KFAN, where he has been an on-air mainstay on the late-morning show hosted by Paul Allen, the Vikings’ play-by-play radio announcer.
+He also declined to say whether his relationship has changed with KFAN, where he has been an on-air mainstay including air time on the late-morning show hosted by Paul Allen, the Vikings’ play-by-play radio announcer.

 A message was left with KFAN program director Chad Abbott seeking information about Wobschall’s future with the station.